Compost: Pathogen removal

-Composting can destroy some pathogens and seeds, by reaching temperatures above 50 C.
+Composting can destroy some pathogens and seeds, by reaching certain temperatures.
 Dealing with stabilized compost – i.e. composted material in which microorganisms have finished digesting the organic matter and the temperature has reached between 50 and 70 C – poses very little risk, as these temperatures kill pathogens and even make oocysts unviable.
 The temperature at which a pathogen dies depends on the pathogen, how long the temperature is maintained (seconds to weeks), and pH.

 Compost products such as compost tea and compost extracts have been found to have an inhibitory effect on Fusarium oxysporum, Rhizoctonia species, and Pythium debaryanum, plant pathogens that can cause crop diseases.
 Aerated compost teas are more effective than compost extracts.
 The microbiota and enzymes present in compost extracts also have a suppressive effect on fungal plant pathogens.
 Compost is a good source of biocontrol agents like B. subtilis, B. licheniformis, and P. chrysogenum that fight plant pathogens.
 Sterilizing the compost, compost tea, or compost extracts reduces the effect of pathogen suppression.